xtronaltic/Personal-Data-Science-Projects/README.md

 ## Introduction

-* These are some personal school projects that I made when I was studying data science at UCLA.
+* These are some personal school projects that I made when I was studying data science at UCLA
 * There are some interview case study projects as well

 ### Languages